 region's dynamic history.

 It explores the connection between research collections and the museum science they support with dozens of objects from decades of field work by museum researchers and their students.
 Archaeology curator Josh Reuther said the exhibit highlights research made possible by the specimens preserved at the museum.

-About the heritage of the UA Museum of the North’s archaeology and mammal collections.
+About the heritage of the UA Museum of the North’s archaeology and herbarium collections.

-Who is working to document Alaska’s ancient history and living mammals.
+Who is working to document Alaska’s ancient history and plants of the boreal forest.

 What artifacts and specimens can tell us.

 Where scientists have gone in search of artifacts and specimens.

 How the UA Museum of the North makes discoveries based on its collections.